 OER allow users to:

-**5 Rs from David Wiley
+**5 Rs from David Wiley CC-BY

 OER is a relatively new movement in education; educators and learners as well as learning institutions are driving its development.
 OER provides an alternative to the rising costs of education as well as an opportunity to try new ways of teaching and learning, many of which are more collaborative and participatory.